OVERVIEW OF DEGREE REQUIREMENTS

 - Effectively communicate in written, oral, and graphic format with co-workers, management and representatives of other businesses.

 - Conduct standard tests and measurements: to conduct, analyze, and interpret construction data; and to apply results to improve processes in construction

 - Function effectively as a member or leader of a multidisciplinary construction team

 Degrees are awarded upon satisfactory completion of 120 credits at an accumulative grade point average of not less than 2.0 overall.
 Students must also achieve at least a 2.0 grade point average in all required CET courses including SVT 121.
-The CET program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Construction Engineering Technology (CET) program is accredited by the Engineering Technology Accreditation Commission of ABET, https://www.abet.org.

 All students are required to have a laptop computer.
 Visit our website (umaine.edu/set) for recommended configuration details.

 With a Bachelor of Science degree, graduates are prepared to perform technical and supervisory tasks in the field and office, and then advancing to management positions.
 Prospective employers include construction contractors and subcontractors, private and public construction monitoring agencies, contract administrators, and major facility owners such as the Department of Transportation.
 There are also similar employment opportunities in other project-oriented industries, such as aircraft, aerospace, and shipbuilding.

 The recommended sequence of the four-year curriculum is outlined below.
 Copies can be obtained in the School of Engineering Technology office.